Quickstart

 Extract an API specification from your Kafka topics to define your API structure and message schema.

-You’ll select an environment, choose the Kafka service, and specify the topics & schemas to generate your API spec.
+You’ll select an Quickstart Environment, choose the Kafka service, and select the topic: orders.created to generate your API spec.

 Refer to the Extract Specifications guide for step-by-step details.